 Performance outcomes Acceptable outcomes Complies Comment

-For assessable developmen t
+For assessable development

 Slope stability

-Performance outcomes Acceptable outcomes Complies Comment PO1 Where clearing of vegetation, building work or filling or excavation occurs on land within a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o), a geotechnical report is prepared in accordance with Planning Scheme Policy 5 - Preparation of Geotechnical Reports that demonstrates: (a) the long term stability of the development site; (b) development will not be adversely affected by landslide activity originating on sloping land above the development site; and (c) development will not adversely affect other property outside the development site through landslide activity or alterations to surface or groundwater.
+Performance outcomes Acceptable outcomes Complies Comment PO1 Where clearing of vegetation, building work or filling or excavation occurs on land within a 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o), a geotechnical report is prepared in accordance with Planning Scheme Policy 5 - Preparation of Geotechnical Reports that demonstrates: (a) the long term stability of the development site; (b) development will not be adversely affected by landslide activity originating on sloping land above the development site; and (c) development will not adversely affect other property outside the development site through landslide activity or alterations to surface or groundwater.
 AO1 No acceptable outcome is provided.
-No clearing of vegetation, building work or filling/excavation is being proposed by the current application.
-PO2 Development is designed and located to ensure that the use can appropriately function in the 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o) having regard to: (a) the nature and scale of the proposed use; (b) the gradient of the land; AO2.1 Development for a Child care centre or Educational establishment is not located on land in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o). n/a Not applicable. (c) the extent of land disturbance proposed; (d) stormwater discharge and its potential for AO2.2 Development is not located on land with a gradient of greater than 25%. ~ No development is being proposed on land with a gradient greater than 25%.
+No new development is proposed within the mapped Hill and slope area.
+PO2 Development is designed and located to ensure that the use can appropriately function in the 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o) having regard to: (a) the nature and scale of the proposed use; (b) the gradient of the land; AO2.1 Development for a Child care centre or Educational establishment is not located on land in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o). n/a Not applicable. (c) the extent of land disturbance proposed; AO2.2 Development is not located on land with a gradient of greater than 25%. ~ No development is proposed on land with a gradient greater than 25%.

-Performance outcomes Acceptable outcomes Complies Comment erosion.
-AO2.3 No lot less than 2,000m 2 is created in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o).
+Performance outco mes Acceptable outcomes Complies Comment (d) stormwater dis and its potenti erosion. al for AO2.3 No lot less than 2,000m 2 is created in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o).
 Note - Where a minimum lot size of less than 2,000m 2 applies under the Reconfiguring a lot code, the lot size requirements of the Hill and slope overlay code prevail. ~ The development complies.
-All lots will have areas of at least 60 hectares.
-Community infrastructure and d essential services PO3 Community infrastructure and essential services located within a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o) are able to function effectively during and immediately after landslide events.
-AO3 No acceptable outcome is provided. n/a Not applicable.
+Community infrast ructure and essential services PO3 Community infrastruct essential services loc within a 'Hill and slop identified on the Hill slope overlay maps 008a-o) are able to f effectively during and immediately after lan events. cture and cated be area' and 5 (OM- unction AO3 No acceptable outcome is provided. n/a Not applicable.